Photon-HDF5/photon-hdf5/docs/phdata.rst

 The **provenance/** group contains info about the original file that has been converted into a Photon-HDF5 file.
+If the file is directly saved to Photon-HDF5 there is no previous "original" file and in this case the provenance group may be omitted.
-If some information is not available the relative field may be omitted.
+Also, if some information is not available the relative field may be omitted.

 - **filename**: (string) File name of the original data file before conversion to Photon-HDF5.
 - **filename_full**: (string) File name (with full path) of the original data file before conversion to Photon-HDF5.